phelipemaia/phelipemaia/README.md

 - 🌱 I’m currently learning about streaming process (Kafka, Spark), forecasting and data analysis.
 GoLang is something new that I'm trying to learn and functional programming is the trend so also having a look.
 - 📫 How to reach me: [DM me](https://twitter.com/PhelipeMaia)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: as a Brazilian I like football (each country I've lived I choosed the wrong team, always relegated) and water sports.
-Living in Europe gave me the opportunity to travel to different countries and keep learning with all of these differences.
+Living in Europe gave me the opportunity to travel to different countries and keep learning with all of cultural differences.

 <!--
 **phelipemaia/phelipemaia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.